 Notre-Dame Basilica of Montreal

-The tour began at Notre-Dame Basilica of Montreal, where Celine Dion got married!
+The tour began at Notre-Dame Basilica of Montreal, one of the city’s best-known landmarks.
+It is also famous for another reason: Celine Dion got married there!

-The walking tour continued on St. Paul street and along the route, the guide explained the buildings that we passed by as well as their historical significance.
+The walking tour continued along St. Paul Street, and the guide explained the buildings we passed and their historical significance along the way.

 St. Paul Street – Montreal

-It was interesting to see a building being updated, as they use scaffolding to maintain the historic front but build a completely new interior.
-St. Paul Street intersects with Place Jacques-Cartier where the Montreal City Hall and Chateau Ramezay are located.
+It was interesting to see this building being restored.
+They used scaffolding to maintain the historic front but built a completely new interior behind.
+St. Paul Street intersects with Place Jacques-Cartier, where Montreal City Hall and Chateau Ramezay are located.

 The tour ended at Marché Bonsecours near the Jacques-Cartier Pier.

-Would we recommend the walking tour?
-Not really, you can easily visit the Basilica and walk around Old Montreal by yourself.
-The history of the city and buildings from the guide was helpful but nothing that we wouldn’t be able to discover ourselves with a bit of web browsing.
+So, would we recommend the walking tour?
+Not really.
+You can easily visit the Basilica and walk around Old Montreal by yourself.
+The guide’s explanation of the city’s history and buildings was helpful, but nothing that we wouldn’t be able to discover ourselves with a bit of web browsing.
+Here are a few more areas that the tour touched on:

-It didn’t help that a few members in the group decided to go rogue and kept straying so our guide spent a lot of time just keeping track if everyone was still around.
+The tour ended at Marché Bonsecours near the Jacques-Cartier Pier.
+It didn’t help that a few members of the group decided to go rogue and kept straying, so our guide spent a lot of time just keeping track of whether everyone was still around.
+There are other tour options that you could explore, including one that takes in the ‘underground city’ below Montreal.

 Besides the tour, we visited a few parks by ourselves in search of foliage.
-Montreal is a pretty flat city and it’s very easy to bike around (I’ll touch on this later in the post).
-The one exception to this is Mount Royal park which rises above the rest of the city.
-The leaves haven’t quite changed their colors when we first arrived but by the third day when we visited Mount Royal Park, the colors had started to change.
+Montreal is a pretty flat city, and it’s very easy to bike around (I’ll touch on this later in the post).
+The one exception to this is Mount Royal Park, which rises above the rest of the city.
+We started our day by Beaver Lake and then hiked up towards Mount Royal Chalet for a panoramic view of the city.

-The view from Mount Royal Chalet allows you to view from the north to the south along the St. Lawrence River.
+The view from Mount Royal Chalet is breathtaking.
+It offers scenic vistas along the mighty St. Lawrence River.

 After taking in the view of the city, we head to the chalet.
-Inside the chalet, there is a coffee shop, restrooms, and history of Montreal playing through small screens.
+Inside is a coffee shop, restrooms, and small screens showing the history of Montreal.

 Saint Joseph’s Oratory of Mount Royal

 Near the southwest side of Mount Royal is Saint Joseph’s Oratory.
-It is Canada’s largest church and built on top of the hill.
-It is open to the public and more than 2 million visitors and pilgrims visit the church each year.
+Built on top of the hill, it is Canada’s largest church.
+It is open to the public, and more than 2 million visitors and pilgrims visit the church each year.
+This stunning church is grand and majestic on both the outside and inside.
+The church and the neighborhood it sits in reflect the old-world charm we loved so much about Montreal.

 The church was grand and majestic from both the outside and the inside.

-Besides the outdoor staircase, there is also escalators inside the church to go up for those who have trouble walking.
+Besides the outdoor staircase, there are also escalators inside the church for those with trouble walking.

-It was at Saint Joseph’s Oratory we met up with a JOC reader Jessica was so nice to gift us probiotics from her company.
+We met up with a JOC reader at Saint Joseph’s Oratory.
+Jessica was so kind as to gift us probiotics from her company.
 Thank you, Jessica!

 Park La Fontaine